 Beyond the Oil Change: Routine Equipment Maintenance

 Step One: Check the oil for discoloration or a burning odor.
-This an immediate red flag that the unit has been overheated and requires service.
+This is an immediate red flag that the unit has been overheated and requires service.

 Step Three: If one sees excessive material in the suction screen, the next recommended step is to remove and open the filter to further analyze the problem.
-This can be done with a simple tool (see photo below).
+This can be done with a simple tool.
 The tool cuts the top off of the filter, enabling the technician to remove the filter media, open the pleats, and examine the contamination.
 Palmer Johnson recommends discussing the operating conditions of the equipment, such as oil temperatures, pressures, and any changes in operation, with the equipment operator.

 Step Four: Scheduled oil sampling (SOS) is also an effective tool for monitoring the varying levels of wear within the drive-train.
-If SOS is not preformed regularly, this an excellent time to have the oil sampled and begin establishing a baseline.
+If SOS is not performed regularly, this is an excellent time to have the oil sampled and begin establishing a baseline.
 Performing SOS procedures at every oil change enables the equipment owner to clearly identify a spike in the oil/metal count and take steps to avoid costly component damage and equipment downtime.